Anywhere365/DialogueStudioFlows/README.md

 How to use above content?
 You can clone this whole Github repository and get and sync all the samples in one go.
 See green Code button top right.
 Most files are quite small.
 I use free Visual Studio Code as my editor and Github client but you can use your preferred tooling.
 Or you can just copy (paste later) an individual .json file content.
 In Dialogue Studio go to the hamburger menu, top right, and choose Import then paste.

 Each flow typically needs some configuration e.g. connect to your unique Anywhere365 server, ucc or database.
-Flows may have requirements on other nodes that you may need to add to the Pallete first.
-In Dialogue Studio go to hamburger menu, top right, then choose Manage Pallette, then Install tab, type the name of the new node you want to add, e.g. SQL.
+Flows may have requirements on other nodes that you may need to add to the Palette.
+In Dialogue Studio go to hamburger menu, top right, then choose Manage Palette, then Install tab, type the name of the new node you want to add, e.g. SQL.

 ## DISCLAIMER:
 All code here is NOT part of your licensed and supported Anywhere365 software.
 All information on this Github repository is available to give you a quickstart and sample code for your learning.